Why is social climbing so harmful for a leader?

 So here it is then: Obama has a big-ish ego and always feels the need to hit back and assert his status.

-I wasn’t really planning to
+Obama: I wasn’t really planning to

-is a defensive one.
+This is a defensive statement.

-But as he regains his bearings he goes on the attack.
+But as he regains his bearings, he goes on the attack.

-First he says
+First, he says

-Mike is such a fool
+Obama: Mike is such a fool

-which was unnecessary and mortifies the already anxious woman.
+Which was unnecessary and mortifies the already anxious woman.

 And he then adds

-fortunately the president was nice about it
+Obama: fortunately the president was nice about it

-And that was the hidden threat.
+And that was the hidden threat (also see: covert power moves).

 It was the implication that he, the president, could have NOT been nice about and unleashed some consequences for the rascal who dared to joke around the president.